 - Shower of Awkward: Twice.
 First, with a Lelouch nice enough to try to look away.
 Second, a Waterfall Shower spotted by Suzaku where she ends up in a Full-Frontal Assault against him.

-- Super Reflexes: Kallen, being a combat mech pilot, has incredible reflexes, which tend to act up even when she is playing an Ill Girl in school.
+- Super Reflexes: Kallen, being a combat mech pilot, has incredible reflexes, which tend to act up even when she is playing a Delicate and Sickly girl in school.
 In one episode, when Rivalz accidentally sends a champagne bottle cork right into her face, she notices it even before he does and deflects it with her hand.

-- Tomboy and Girly Girl: Kallen is herself a mix of both types, which manifest themselves in her Action Girl guise (tomboy) and her Ill Girl guise (girly girl), complete with different wardrobes and hairstyles.
+- Tomboy and Girly Girl: Kallen is herself a mix of both types, which manifest themselves in her Action Girl guise (tomboy - her true personality) and her Delicate and Sickly guise (girly girl), complete with different wardrobes and hairstyles.
 In addition, she finds herself in numberous other pairings, including:

 C.C.: What are you doing saying farewell to the player like that?

 Kallen: Then how do you suppose I do it?